CelestialSloth/CSC249-Project1/README.md

 something that we needed to handle for this assignment.

 ## References
+I worked on phases 1-2 of this project with Ramsha Rauf.

 Minh Phuong Phan helped me a lot with the first two phases, particularly phase 2, which involved threading.
 For phase 2, I also found the [`concurrent.futures` documentation](https://docs.python.org/3/library/concurrent.futures.html)